Rhonda McDonda

 Do they sell them a lot?

-Jingle all the way.
+All the way.
 Are they back?
-They're bringing back all the toys from when I was a kid, you know.
+They're bringing back all the toys from when I was a kid.

 Carebirds, pound puppies.
-I thought they bring back that hot press where you made monsters.
+I hope they bring back that hot press where you made monsters.

 They were cabbage patch kids when I was a kid.
 Let me see.